qihongl/keras-nets-demo/README.md

 # keras-nets-demo

-This is a simple demo that...
+Here're some simple simples...
-- download ResNet50/VGG16, pretrained on ImageNet
+- test pretrained ResNet50/VGG16 on an image and grab their neural activities
-- run it on an image
+- train a simple lstm network
-- grab the activities for all layers
+- train a simple dense/conv net on MNIST with proper logging

 References - the dependencies come from the following repo:
   - <a href="https://github.com/fchollet">fchollet</a>/<a href="https://github.com/fchollet/deep-learning-models">deep-learning-models</a>